- What is Copywriting?

 - The above pop-up copy includes numbers, that is, ‘20k+’ existing subscribers.
 This builds trust in the users surfing the web page.

-- The copy clearly speaks of the benefits that users will receive that is product updates, growth stories, and push notifications hack.
+- The copy clearly speaks of the benefits that users will receive which are product updates, growth stories, and push notification hacks.